mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 }
 ```

-Assuming the development server is running, if you open `http://localhost:5173/` what order do you expect the logs to be in?
+Start the development server with `pnpm run dev` and open `http://localhost:5173/`.

-First the server-only code is going to run which you can observe in the terminal.
+First the **server-only** code runs which you can observe in the terminal.

 ```shell:terminal
 📣 NEW REQUEST IS BEING MADE FROM /